jbruggem/papers-generator/README.md

 Test
 -----

-Test can be done with node.
+Test can be done with node and vows.

 ```
 npm install
+npm install -g mocha
 npm test
 ```